Credit is a way to verify if the person who is borrowing is worthy of creditworthy or not.

 Bonds issued by businesses with poor credit ratings have high-interest rates.

 The assigned credit ratings fluctuate in time, so investors must be aware of them constantly in order to assess the creditworthiness of the company in question.
+If you want to get to know more about Mutual Fund vs. ETF: What’s the Difference? stay updated with us.

 What are credit risk funds?

-The credit funds that have at minimum 60% of their assets in less than AA-rated papers are known as Credit-risk funds.
+Credit funds that have at minimum 60% of their assets in less than AA-rated papers are known as Credit-risk funds.

-They earn high returns by taking on higher risk of credit and by investing in less-rated papers.
+They earn high returns by taking on the higher risk of credit and by investing in less-rated papers.

 Credit risk funds provide higher rates of interest and, when their ratings improve they are able to reap the benefits from capital gain.